openbraininstitute/spacktainers/README.md

 * builder: base container that contains our spack fork, needed to build the software that will be in the spacktainer
 * container_definitions: this is where users will define their containers
 * runtime: base container that contains everything needed to run the spack-built environment

-## job_creator

-The main entrypoints can be found, unsurprisingly, in the `__main__.py` file.
-This is where the `click` commands are defined.

-`architectures.py` contains the configuration for different architectures: what bucket should be used for the Spack package cache, which tag should be applied for the gitlab jobs, in which variables is the authentication defined, etc

-`ci_objects.py` contains helper object that can be used to define gitlab jobs and workflows.
-These will take care of architecture-specific behaviour (such as setting/unsetting the proxy, setting AWS variables, ...)

-`containers.py` holds everything related to generating container jobs: classes that define the base containers (former Spacktainerizer, Singularitah) as well as the spacktainers (formerly Spackah) and custom containers.
-It also contains the methods that use these classes and return a workflow with only the required jobs.

-`job_templates.py` holds job definition templates as python dictionaries.

-`logging_config.py` should be self-explanatory

-`packages.py` holds everything related to package-building jobs.
-Here you'll find the methods that generate the workflows for building the job that runs `spack ci generate` as well as the job that processes the output.

-`spack_template.py` contains the spack.yaml template that will be merged with the user's container config to generate the spack.yaml that will be used to build the container

-`utils.py` contains utility functions for reading/writing yaml, getting the multiarch job for a container, ...

 ## Pulling images with Apptainer, Podman, or Sarus